 No, this invoice is more like a sample invoice providing the general idea of the product, total costs, shipments costs, etc. It is not mandated by law, but only a standard best practice in business.
 Hence, it is not binding upon the seller or the buyer.

-The validity of this invoice depends on the seller.
+The proforma invoice validity depends on the seller.
 It differs from business to business.
 Generally, the validity period is mentioned in the document.

 5. How to revise a Proforma Invoice?